-Develop a Unique Market Niche.
+Unique Market Niche

 Working in a global economy means that the number of businesses competing for the same customers has grown proportionately.
 Get Slightly Famous shows how to succeed against increased competition and avoid blending into a sea of look-alikes by targeting your best prospects and cultivating a compelling brand and reputation.

-Today, consumers dismiss self-promotional marketing because it lacks both objectivity and credibility.
+Consumers dismiss self-promotional marketing because it lacks both objectivity and credibility.
 Get Slightly Famous helps you embrace thought leadership marketing by offering the information your prospects are seeking by providing useful, honest information at each stage of the buying cycle that helps them make informed buying decisions.